-Percentage of holding
+Percentage c of holding Nature of business

-Name of subsidiary 2018 2017 Nature of business
+Name of subsidiary 2019 2018

-Excelon Co., Ltd. 100 100 Provides foundation services including

-bored piles, ground improvement and

-diaphragm walls, and other construction
+Excelon Co., Ltd. 100 Provides foundation services including bored piles, ground improvement and diaphragm walls, and other construction

 services

 All transactions and balances between Group companies are eliminated on consolidation, including unrealised gains and losses on transactions between Group companies.
 Where unrealised losses on intra-group asset sales are reversed on consolidation, the underlying asset is also tested for impairment from a group perspective.
 Amounts reported in the financial statements of subsidiaries have been adjusted where necessary to ensure consistency with the accounting policies adopted by the Group.